 Turn down heat and let simmer for 20-25 minutes stirring to make sure it doesn’t stick to the bottom.
 If it becomes too thick add a little more water as needed, it should be the consistency of a thin stew.

 Stir in the hot bagaar – Carefully – The hot oil will splatter.
 Add the green onions and cilantro and stir thoroughly to combine.

 Season with salt, pepper and lemon juice to taste.

 1 tsp Oil

 1 tsp Ghee (If you don’t have ghee, double the oil.
 Regular butter will burn.)

-1 tsp mustard seed, whole (Preferably black, but any will do.)
+1/2 tsp mustard seed, whole (Preferably black, but brown or yellow will do.)

 Mix together the seeds in one bowl and powders in another.

 Heat oil and ghee on medium-high heat and add the whole dried chilies.
 Be careful, as they can burst open.
 When the chilies start to sizzle add the seeds and stir to coat with oil.
 A few seconds later, stir in the ground spices.

 This part is a little tricky, simply because it happens very fast.
 The spices can go from toasted to burnt very quickly.
 They should be in the pan no longer than 30 second; considerably less depending on the temperature of the pan.